Start your MG journey with a

 Lifestyle Adjustments

-Small changes can make a big difference in managing your energy and well-being.
+Small changes can make a difference in managing your energy and well-being.
+Talk with your healthcare provider about what changes might be appropriate for you.

 • Energy Management: Discuss strategies for pacing your activities to conserve energy.